First National Bank Review: Robust Checking Account Options and Low Minimums

 About First National Bank

 First National Bank has a storied history, tracing its roots back to Greenville, Pennsylvania, in 1864.
-Since then, the bank has grown into the second-largest bank based in Pennsylvania.
-With a footprint now covering seven states, First National Bank offers a broad variety of consumer accounts, from checking and savings to loans and mortgages, investing and retirement, insurance and business solutions.
+Since then, the Pittsburgh-based bank has grown into the second-largest bank based in Pennsylvania.
+With a footprint now covering seven states and the District of Columbia, FNB offers a wide variety of products, from checking and savings accounts to loans, mortgages, investing, retirement, insurance and business solutions.
+It has nearly 340 branch locations and more than 800 ATMs in its service area.
+Most recently, it was named one of the Best Regional Banks of 2022, holding spot no. 22, and also one of the Top 100 Banks of 2022 in GOBankingRates annual rankings.

 First National Bank Checking Accounts